- Contests, for questions about math and programming contests.

 How do I apply for US colleges?

 It depends on which college you’re applying to.
 For the sake of the question, I’ll assume you’re an applicant from the Philippines.
-Generally, you’ll need to have taken either the SAT or the ACT, and maybe one or two of the SAT subject tests.
+You’ll need to have taken either the SAT or the ACT.
 The official websites have enough information.
-That’s probably the hardest requirement financially and logistically.
-Sadly, I don’t think there’s much you can do about the cost; I had to save up in other to take the SATs myself.
+That’s probably the hardest thing, financially and logistically.
+Sadly, I don’t think there’s much you can do about the cost; I had to save up to take the SATs myself.

-Then you just go to the respective college’s website and fill out the application.
+Then you go to the respective college’s website and fill out the form.
 You usually want to start around the beginning of Grade 12.
-For a college that uses the Common App, you make an account, search for the college, and just do the application.
-Other colleges have similar application systems.
+For a college that uses the Common App, you make an account, search for the college, and do the form.
+Other colleges have similar form systems.

-For the actual application, you will need to answer questions, write essays, get teachers to write recommendation letters, and get your school to send grades.
+For the actual form, you will need to answer questions, write essays, get teachers to write recommendation letters, and get your school to send grades.
 If you need it, you can get the fee waived with the help of a counselor.
 Once that’s done, you also probably want to apply for financial aid, which usually involves the CSS Profile.
-Ironically, this costs a fee, and it’s not as easy to get this fee waived.
+Ironically, this costs a fee, and it’s harder to get this fee waived.

 One last thing.
 I applied to college after my parents kicked me out of their home, which made some parts of the process especially difficult.
 If you’re in a similar situation and have questions, feel free to email me.